DKMS37/Bamazon/README.md

       ```
        * Are you sure you would like to purchase this item and quantity?
       ```
-If the user answer is "YES", it will complete the order and will give a message:
+If the user answer is "YES",
+  * It will complete the order and will give a message:
       ```
        * Transaction completed.
 Thanks Alot!
 Come Again Soon.
       ```